cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

         - how to move camera
     - SteamVR setup, controller input settings, controller binding
     - startup process
+    - revise input documentation as steamvr can handle both headsets

 *2) Setup the Vive Headset*
 - Create Scene to detect the headset being used and proceed to correct Bento arm scene (DONE)